st-korn/KornToDoList/README.md

 * Update existing task or generate ID and ppend new task to the database.
 * Returns an array of a single element - an added or updated task with its ID.

+### `POST /CreateList`

+Create new todo-list for current user.

+    Cookies: User-Session : string (UUID)
+    IN: JSON: {List : string "YYYY-MM-DD"}
+    OUT: JSON: { Result : string ["ListCreated", "InvalidListName", "DateTooFar", "CreateListFailed", "SessionEmptyNotFoundOrExpired"], Lists : []string }

+* Checks the current session for validity.
+If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+* Verifies that the desired list name does not differ by more than 24 hours from the current server date.
+* Returns array of strings with names of saved users todo-lists.

 ## Database structure

 ### `Tasks`